knyghtmare/Knyght_MP_Campaign/README.md

 ## Known Issues
  1. This is a DEMO release.
  2. Difficulty Adjustments are not drastic
+ 3. Current Difficulty settings might be a bit too much.
- 3. Enemy Waves with modified AI might overwhelm novice skill players
+ 4. Enemy Waves with modified AI might overwhelm novice skill players
- 4. Death of any of the Player-controlled leaders causes defeat
+ 5. Death of any of the Player-controlled leaders causes defeat
- 5. ### Enemy faction recalls are not difficulty dependent.
+ 6. ### Enemy faction recalls are not difficulty dependent.
     1. Not sure why the `{ON_DIFFICULTY}` macro fails when used with `do=` of `[repeat]`.
     2. Only the EASY value is read and the NORMAL and HARD values are ignored.
- 6. Competitive scenarios such as the boss-fight, abyss, survival have not been coded yet.
+ 7. Competitive scenarios such as the boss-fight, abyss, survival have not been coded yet.